Questions before getting started

 This can happen, and it is worth knowing about in advance.
 Sometimes beginning to look at things that have been pushed aside, or entering into a new relational space, can temporarily stir things up.
 This does not mean therapy is going wrong.

 Learning how to recognise and support regulation is often equally important.
 When therapy can take place on steadier nervous-system ground, deeper work is usually more manageable and more useful.
-For some people, adjunctive ILF neurofeedback can also support regulation and stability where that seems clinically helpful.
+For some people, ILF neurofeedback may also support regulation and stability where that seems clinically helpful.

 If things do feel stirred up, we would talk about it, adjust the pace where needed, and make sure the work remains as grounded and workable as possible.